aarneranta/python-course-gbg/extralab/extralab.md

 - if `f(x) = g(x) + h(x)`, then `f'(x) = g'(x) + h'(x)`

-Your first task is to define the derivative of polynomials,
+Your second task is to define the derivative of polynomials,
 ```
 def deriv_polynom(poly): # your task
     # return the polynomial that is the derivative f'(x) of a polynomial f(x)